ispoljari/blog-api-mongoose/README.md

 # blog-app

 ## Description
-- A simple RESTful API running on a NodeJS server and hosted on Heroku (link: https://shrouded-lake-97383.herokuapp.com/posts)
+- A simple RESTful API running on a NodeJS server

 - No frontend code.